KineticPreProcessor/KPP/docs/source/getting_started/02_running_kpp_sample_mech.rst

 3. Build the mechanism with KPP
 ===============================

-Now that all the necessary files have been copied to the example folder, the :program:`small_strato` mechanism can be built.
+Now that all the necessary files have been copied to the example directory, the :program:`small_strato` mechanism can be built.
 Type:

 .. code-block:: console